Shawn-Shan/nightshade-release/README.md

 **Data format:** To better store longer prompts, we use pickle files for image/text pairs.
 Each pickle file contains a numpy image (key "img") and its corresponding text prompt (key "text").
 You can download some example data from [here](https://mirror.cs.uchicago.edu/fawkes/files/resources/example-data.zip).

-Next, run `data_extraction.py` to select a set of 100 poison candidates. `python3 data_extraction.py --directory data/ --source dog --num 100`
+Next, run `data_extraction.py` to select a set of 100 poison candidates. `python3 data_extraction.py --directory data/ --concept dog --num 100`

 #### Step 2: Poison Generation